 A: We run the course back-to-back, with a few days in between for course shell creation and set up (so approx. every 4 weeks.)
 When enrollment opens for a new course, we send out an email with a sign-up link.
 Please sign up as early as possible, as the class tends to fill quickly.
 On occasion, additional spots may open up, and we will send out follow-up advertisement emails.

-Q: I don’t see the ECC Intro to Canvas class listed in PD Reporter.
+Q: I don’t see the ECC Intro to Canvas class listed in Cornerstone.
 How do I sign up?

-people signed up.
-Courses are filled on first-come, first-served basis, according
+A: Courses are filled on first-come, first-served basis, according to the timestamp.

-to the timestamp.
-You will need to sign up via the link found in the advertising email
+You will need to sign up via the link found in the advertising email we send out.

 Q: Where can I see a description of the ECC and @One Intro to Canvas classes?